Asaurus1/streamlit-qs/README.md

 that they were using.
 Or you can use the query string to pass data into your streamlit application from another website or program.

-> ### A note about the experimental API:
->
-> Query string interaction within Streamlit is currently experimental, and the API is subject to change at any time
-> This library works with v1.23.1 of Streamlit but may not be forward compatible with future versions when the
-> experimental query string API is either A) removed, B) made standard, or C) modified in some incompatible way.
->
-> Please submit an issue if you encounter compatibility issues with future versions of Streamlit.

 ## Installation